shahcompbio/lyra/README.md

 python tree_cellscape_loader.py -y directory/to/yaml/data_metadata.yaml
 ```

 This will load an entry into the Analysis index, as well as the appropriate data files.
+You can view the README in /loader to see more information about the data types.

 ## Built With